shane-kercheval/local-llm/README.md

 # local-llm

-The goal of this project is to run an LLM locally and expose via API and streamlit app.
+The goal of this project is to run an LLM locally and expose the commands via API and streamlit app.
 The API and streamlit app can be ran via docker-compose services.

+- only the `llama_cpp.Llama.create_completion()` function is currently exposed via api/app.
 - This video was helpful in getting started with `llama_cpp` and the `vicuna` model: https://www.youtube.com/watch?v=-BidzsQYZM4

 ---